ojus1/nanoGRPO/README.md

 origal paper: https://arxiv.org/pdf/2402.03300 <br>
 r1 paper: https://arxiv.org/pdf/2501.12948

-grpo is ppo with adavantage esteemed as z score of grouped ouput instaed of using value function
+grpo is ppo with adavantage esteemed as z score of grouped output instaed of using value function